ulisseshen/flutterbrasil/src/content/cookbook/effects/shimmer-loading.md

   void _onShimmerChange() {
     if (widget.isLoading) {
       setState(() {
-        // Update the shimmer painting.
+        // Atualize a pintura shimmer.
       });
     }
   }